Brand storytelling: the energy of musicians and their music

 What’s that sound like?

-Finally, a spin on a street-side promotion—this time for a retail location that gestures to bespoke luxury and the highest lines of state-of-the-art sound equipment—still in play in Seattle and Bellevue with a string of sound waves.
-In this instance, rendered as a symphonic Fibonacci whorl of flourished vibrations, setwith a locked-in redraw of Helvetica in a compressed and contrastively static logo package.
+Finally, a spin on a street-side promotion—this time for a retail location that gestures to bespoke luxury and the highest lines of state-of-the-art sound equipment—still in play in Seattle and Bellevue with a string of technology and the translation of sound waves.
+In this instance, rendered as a symphonic Fibonacci whorl of flourished vibrations, set with a locked-in redraw of Helvetica in a compressed and contrastively static logo package.
+This was the campaign that I designed for Definitive Audio, with advertising partner Steve Darland, who’s just left this plane.

 What’s that sound like?
 Go here to explore more.

-This thema of the lustration of language in a branding strategy is a long-running exploration by GIRVIN.
-And it’s tipped from the country-styled Americana legacy of our Mark O’Connor brand packaging, to the Wilson sisters, framed in a ragged sinuosity, and it’s scrawl-drawn, graffitiesque brushwork.
+This thema of the lustration [the shining] of language in a branding strategy is a long-running exploration by GIRVIN.
+And it’s tipped from the country-styled Americana legacy of our Mark O’Connor brand packaging, to designing the jacket art for the Wilson sisters—their 1980s tour art, logo and poster, framed in a ragged sinuosity, and its

 Music is inherently soulful as a creative activity—and an ancient one, as we note in the beginning.
-It’s a distinctly human characteristic—something to our walking tap on the earth, our beat, our dance—which is, in itself, another exploration—brand-dance.
+It’s a distinctly human characteristic—something to our walking tap on the earth, our beat, our dance—which is, in itself, another exploration—brand-dancing—a talk and demonstration for Seattle Dances and the PNWBallet.

 Onwards, in the quest for beauty